-While the VictorOps Timeline gives you the real-time firehose to give your team full context during a firefight, our Incident Frequency Report allows your team to analyze the flow of incidents after the fact.
-Now you can go upstream to solve the incident causing the problem in your system.
+While the Splunk On-Call Timeline gives you the real-time firehose to give your team full context during a firefight, our Incident Frequency Report allows your team to analyze the flow of incidents after the fact.
+Allowing you to go upstream to solve the incident causing the problem in your system.

-Get a holistic overview of all incidents coming into VictorOps by selecting the All drop-down, or take a deep dive into individual teams to uncover specific problem areas affecting your team.
+Get a holistic overview of all incidents coming into Splunk On-Call by selecting the All drop-down, or take a deep dive into individual teams to uncover specific problem areas affecting your team.

 Identifying the problem causing area is hard to pin down, so we give you the ability to identify flapping alerts, the parts of your platform that need attention, and the information to understand from where your incidents are coming.
 We give you four options to segment your incidents: integrations, host, service, or route key.